wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-teams-phone-system/includes/4-configure-operator-connect.md

 When you sign up the operator, they will appear in the Voice > Operators > My Operators Tab.

 > [!TIP]
-> TIP: The operators will have access to see all emergency addresses in your tenant in the countries that you selected services for, but they cannot create them.
-Be sure to configure Emergency address locations for all countries and locations you want numbers for.
+> The operators will have access to see all emergency addresses in your tenant in the countries/regions that you selected services for, but they cannot create them.
+Be sure to configure Emergency address locations for all countries/regions you want numbers for.

 ## Manage Operator Connect phone numbers